J. M. Coetzee: Politics

+In 2026, Coetzee declined an invitation from the Jerusalem Writers Festival due to Israel's actions in Gaza, which he called a "genocidal campaign".
+Coetzee wrote that due to widespread Israeli public support for the IDF's actions, "it is not possible for any considerable sector of Israeli society, including its intellectual and arts community, to claim that it should not share in the blame for the atrocities in Gaza."

 Law

 In 2005, Coetzee criticised contemporary anti-terrorism laws as resembling those of South Africa's apartheid regime: "I used to think that the people who created [South Africa's] laws that effectively suspended the rule of law were moral barbarians.
 Now I know they were just pioneers ahead of their time."
 The main character in Coetzee's 2007 book Diary of a Bad Year, which has been described as blending "memoir with fiction, academic criticism with novelistic narration" and refusing "to recognize the border that has traditionally separated political theory from fictional narrative", shares similar concerns about the policies of John Howard and George W. Bush.